Moonsong-Labs/zksync-social-login-circuit/README.md

-# ZkSync SSO social recovery circuits
+# ZKSync SSO social recovery circuits

 This repo contains circuits to verify that a JWT was signed by a given public key, and issued by a specific issuer, to a given user in the context of a given